 Meredith’s team includes the Quality Systems team who are located across all main sites and provide the operational teams with support and advice on quality and regulatory issues and conduct audits to verify compliance with requirements.
 The Document Systems team is responsible for managing all NZBS controlled documents and records.
 Meredith also holds the role of NZBS Privacy Officer.

-Meredith has 30 years’ experience in the fields of haematology and transfusion.
+Meredith has 30 years experience in the fields of haematology and transfusion.
 She originally trained in Australia as a Medical Scientist specialising in haematology and immunohaematology.
-After several years in hospital laboratories and blood banks she spent twelve years in production and quality roles with the Australian Red Cross Blood Service before moving to NZBS to take up the Quality Manager role.
+After several years in hospital laboratories and Blood Banks, she spent twelve years in production and quality roles with the Australian Red Cross Blood Service before moving to NZBS to take up the Quality Manager role.

 Olive Utiera - National Manager Donor Services

-The Donor Services function which Olive leads is responsible for recruiting and retaining new and existing donors and performing all blood collection activities.
+The Donor Services function which Olive leads, is responsible for recruiting and retaining new and existing donors and performing all blood collection activities.

 A key responsibility for Olive and her team is to provide the strategic direction for the Donor Services function, to incorporate best practice methods and to ensure Donor Service staff receive the training and support required to provide a consistent, high standard, customer driven service.
-The Professional Development Unit which she also leads is tasked with supporting the development of nurses and donor technicians in Donor Services.
-Olive also heads the Maori Staff Advisory Group who provides guidance at various levels within the organisation.
+The Professional Development Unit which she also leads, is tasked with supporting the development of nurses and donor technicians in Donor Services.
+Olive also heads the Maori Staff Advisory Group who provide guidance at various levels within the organisation.

-Olive joined the Blood Transfusion Service as a registered nurse 30 years ago.
+Olive joined the Blood Transfusion Service as a registered nurse over 30 years ago.
 She has worked in a number of key roles and was an Area Manager prior to moving into her current strategic role.
-Olive is the organisations head nurse and represents NZBS on the Nurse Executive New Zealand (NENZ) committee group.
+Olive is the organisation's head nurse and represents NZBS on the Nurse Executive New Zealand (NENZ) committee group.